pytest-latin-hypercube/pytest-latin-hypercube/docs/source/maths.rst

       -
       -

-A Latin hypercube is a generalisation of a Latin square to an arbitrary number of dimensions.
+A *Latin hypercube* is a generalisation of a Latin square to grid of an arbitrary number of dimensions, where each axis contains exactly one sample.
+Usually, the samples are drawn from a continuous distribution, and the

 This package implements Latin Hypercube Sampling (LHS) for pytest.
 LHS is a statisical method for generating samples from multi-dimensional sample spaces.
 LHS works as follows: